pchomik/pytest-spec/README.rst

 Available features
 ==================
 * Format output to look like specification.
-* Group tests by classes.
+* Group tests by classes and files
 * Failed, passed and skipped are marked and colored.
 * Remove test\_ and underscores for every test.
-* Method under test may be highlighted (method) like in example.

 Output example
 ==============